Relationship Between Mullineux Involution and the Generalized Regularization: Preliminaries

 \subsection{Cores and Quotients}

-Cores and Quotients are crucial concepts of partitions, and many attempts have been made to understand the Mullineux map in terms of cores and quotients.
-In this section we first explain two definitions of cores and quotients and then prove that (column) regularization fixes the core of a partition.
-The first definition is following \cite{haiman2002combinatorics} (note that there is a slight difference as in \cite{haiman2002combinatorics} the residue of a box $(i,j)$ is defined to be $(i-j)\text{ mod }b$ but we are using $(j-i)\text{ mod }b$).
+Cores and quotients are crucial concepts of partitions, and many attempts have been made to understand the Mullineux map in terms of cores and quotients.
+We first recall the definition of cores and refer to \cite{macdonald1998symmetric} for that of quotients and their basic properties.

 \begin{Definition} The \textit{$b\con$core} $\Core_b(\lambda)$ of any partition $\lambda$ is the partition that remains after removing as many $b\con$ribbons in succession as possible.
 It is well-known that the result is independent of the choice of removals.
 If $\lambda=\Core_b(\lambda)$, then $\lambda$ itself is called a \textit{$b$-core}. \end{Definition}